 This may be why one of Galileo’s friends did disagree with his findings.
 Cesare Cremonini, the chief professor at the University of Padua and a huge instructor on Aristotelianism, didn’t even look at Galileo’s data before critiquing the findings.
 His main contention?
 That the telescope affects one brain and renders anything viewed from it an illusion (Brodrick 41-2).

 John Wetherbin and Kepler came to the defense of Galileo (despite not having seen the moons themselves) and pointed out the silly nature of Hoiky’s argument.
 They simply ask him to look for himself and see if he can spot anything.
 Once Hoiky does this, he retracts his statements and confirms that the moons exist.
-Kepler even wrote Dissertatio cum Nuncio Sidereo as a defense of Galileo’s findings (Taylor 71, Pannekock 229, Brodrick 44).
+Kepler even wrote Dissertatio cum Nuncio Sidereo as a defense of Galileo’s findings.
+This in of itself is amazing because Kepler felt resentment towards Galileo for a dropped correspondence between the two, but Kepler was able to push through that and see a fellow collogue needed help (Taylor 71, Pannekock 229, Brodrick 44, Rosen).

-Similar arguments against Galileo, were around the corner.
+This was as if Clavius was anticipating some of the arguments against Galileo which were around the corner.
 Francesco Sizzi, an astronomer at Florence, also felt the moons are optical illusions but then goes on to bring Biblical evidence for just 7 planets.
-This included Exodus Chapter 25 Verses 31-37 and Zach Chapter 4 Verse 2.
+This included Exodus Chapter 25 Verses 31-37 and Zachariah Chapter 4 Verse 2.
 He then goes on to bring up the importance of the number 7 in our lives.
 This included